Akash52/all-in-one-react-place/README.md

 export default RentalForm;

+What is a Progressive Web App?
+A Progressive Web App is a web application that provides users with an app-like experience through modern web technologies.
+PWAs are designed to work on any device or platform that supports the web, including desktops, tablets, and smartphones.
+They can be installed on the user's device like a native app, accessed through the home screen or app drawer, and loaded quickly even when offline.

+PWAs are built using a collection of web APIs, including Service Workers, Web App Manifest, and Push Notifications.
+These APIs allow developers to add features such as caching, offline support, app icons, splash screens, and push notifications to their web applications, giving users an app-like experience without the need to download a separate app from an app store.

 ```
 Building a PWA in ReactJS
 ReactJS is a popular frontend library used for building web applications.
 To add PWA features to our ReactJS app, we'll need to follow these steps: